 About the initiative

-Local workshops: a series of workshops in different cities throughout Europe will take place in February- March 2018.
+Local workshops: the second round of workshops in different cities throughout Europe will take place in April 2018.
 More info and registration here.

 About the initiative